falcon646/DevOps-Documentation/AshokIT/DevOps Raghu/Session 54 - StatefulSets.md

 - Other Pods act as replicas
 - New Pods will only be created if the previous Pod is in running state and will clone the previous Pod’s data
 - Deletion of Pods occurs in reverse order

+## StatefulSet Pod Behaviour

+Scaling operations (scaling up or down) and creating or deleting pods in a StatefulSet in Kubernetes have specific behaviors and considerations due to the stateful nature of the workloads.
+Let's explore different scenarios:

+- Scaling Up:
+  - Pod Creation:

+    When you scale up a StatefulSet by increasing the number of replicas, new pods are created with the next available ordinal index.
+For example, if you have Pods web-0 and web-1 and you scale up, a new pod with the name web-2 will be created.
+  - Volume Provisioning:

+    Each pod in a StatefulSet typically has its own Persistent Volume Claim (PVC), ensuring that each pod has its own stable storage.
+When scaling up, new PVCs are provisioned for the new pods.

+- Scaling Down:
+    - Pod Termination:

+    When scaling down a StatefulSet, pods are terminated in reverse ordinal order.
+For example, if you have Pods web-0, web-1, and web-2, and you scale down, web-2 will be terminated first.
+    - Volume Retention:

+    Pods are terminated gracefully, allowing them to complete their work and release resources.
+The associated Persistent Volume (PV) and Persistent Volume Claim (PVC) are not immediately deleted.
+This helps preserve data.
+PV and PVC deletion can be configured based on the reclaim policy.

+- Pod Deletion:
+    - Pod Deletion:

+    Deleting a pod triggers the StatefulSet to create a replacement pod with the same ordinal index.
+The new pod is created with a new unique identity but retains the same stable storage.

+    - Volume Retention:

+    Similar to scaling down, when a pod is deleted, the associated PV and PVC are not immediately deleted.
+This helps in preserving data and allows the new pod to reuse the existing volume.

+- Pod Creation:
+    - Unique Identity:

+    Each pod in a StatefulSet has a unique identity based on its ordinal index.
+When creating a new pod, it is assigned the next available ordinal index, and a corresponding PV and PVC are provisioned.
+    - Stable Storage:

+    The use of PVs and PVCs ensures that each pod gets its own stable storage.
+Even if a pod is deleted and a new one is created, the storage is retained, allowing for data persistence.

+Considerations:
+- Pod Identity: The ordinal index and stable network identity are crucial for stateful applications.
+The StatefulSet ensures that each pod has a predictable and unique identity.

+- Stateful Application Awareness: Applications running in StatefulSets need to be aware of their state and handle any data synchronization or recovery processes during scaling operations.

+- Persistent Volumes: Proper configuration of Persistent Volumes is essential to ensure that data is retained and made available to new pods.

+- Storage Reclaim Policy: The storage reclaim policy in the PVC specifies whether the associated PV should be retained, deleted, or recycled when the PVC is deleted.
+This policy influences the behavior of scaling and pod deletion.

+- Init Containers: Init containers can be used in StatefulSets to perform initialization tasks before the main container starts, which can be beneficial for stateful applications.